hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

             rec: copy ""
             append rec reduce [a b c d e f g h i j k l] append/only permutationsblock rec
-            í ½í¸œrobe permutationsblock ; DO NOT USE THIS!
+            ğŸ˜œrobe permutationsblock ; DO NOT USE THIS!
 BECAUSE OF PRINTING THIS LASTS FOREVER!
             permutations: permutations + 1

          ]]]]